taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 npm install --save redux-saga
 ~~~~~~~~

 The action you have used before with a thunk becomes a pure action creator now.
-It will be used to trigger the saga thread.
+It will be used to start the saga thread.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~